NaosProject/Naos.FluentUri/README.md

 Use - Referencing in your code
 -----------
 The entire implemenation is in a single file so it can be included without taking a dependency on the NuGet package if necessary preferred.
-* Reference the NuGet package: <a href="http://www.nuget.org/packages/Naos.FluentUri">http://www.nuget.org/packages/Naos.FluentUri</a>.
+* Reference the NuGet package: <a target="_blank" href="http://www.nuget.org/packages/Naos.FluentUri">http://www.nuget.org/packages/Naos.FluentUri</a>.
   <br/><b>OR</b>
-* Include the single file in your project: <a href="https://raw.githubusercontent.com/NaosFramework/Naos.FluentUri/master/Naos.FluentUri/Naos.FluentUri.cs">https://raw.githubusercontent.com/NaosFramework/Naos.FluentUri/master/Naos.FluentUri/Naos.FluentUri.cs</a>.
+* Include the single file in your project: <a target="_blank" href="https://raw.githubusercontent.com/NaosFramework/Naos.FluentUri/master/Naos.FluentUri/Naos.FluentUri.cs">https://raw.githubusercontent.com/NaosFramework/Naos.FluentUri/master/Naos.FluentUri/Naos.FluentUri.cs</a>.

 Use - Building up the Uri
 -------------------